DaChosens1/automatic_cvat_annotation/GUIDE.md

 nuctl deploy --project-name cvat --path "./serverless/custom-yolov8" --platform local
 ```

 The model setup should be good to go!
-Inside of cvat, on the 3 dots on the right of a task, there should be an option for `automatic annotation`, the models page should list hosted models,
+- Inside of cvat, on the 3 dots on the right of a task, there should be an option for `automatic annotation` to use a detector model on all frames
+- the models page should list hosted models
+- inside of a job, under AI Tools -> Detector should list detection type models; -> Tracker should list tracker type models.
+Running detection should run the model on 1 frame, while tracker will run the model when you switch to the next frame.

+If you have issues, contact Gregory Li, look at [Common Issues](https://github.com/DaChosens1/automatic_cvat_annotation/blob/DaChosens1-patch-1/COMMON_ISSUES.md), or look at resources.

 ## Resources
 - https://opencv.github.io/cvat/docs/manual/advanced/serverless-tutorial/